aws/redshift-test-drive/tools/ExternalObjectReplicator/README.md

 In the local directory:
 * external_replicator.log
     * Logs produced by the execution of external replicator.

+## Cleanup
+To avoid unwanted costs incurring post execution, we recommend deleting the following resources:
+* If S3 bucket was created, delete the s3 bucket
+* Delete EC2 Instance created